Proxies Minecraft packets through Discord!

 • Send the bytes through the socket to the Minecraft client.

-The only difference between the client side and the server side is that, on the server side, we first listen for a Discord message.
-Conversely, on the client side, we first wait for the Minecraft server to connect.
+The only difference between the client side and the server side is the order of events.
+On the server side, we first listen for a Discord message.
+On the client side, we first wait for the Minecraft server to connect.